NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
          Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
          Each dwelling unit w/zero bedrooms should be counted as 1 bedroom -- e.g., a value of 3 should be entered for a shared system serving 3 studio (zero bedroom) apartments.
+  .. [#] Mitigation approaches include sufficient enclosed volume or connection to conditioned space with, e.g, ducting, grills, door undercuts, or louvers per `RESNET HERS Addendum 77 <https://www.resnet.us/about/standards/hers/draft-pds-03-hers-addendum-77-integrated-heat-pump-water-heaters-ihpwh/>`_.
+         If true, a COP adjustment based on ``extension/HPWHContainmentVolume`` will be applied.
+  .. [#] HPWHContainmentVolume only required if HPWHInConfinedSpaceWithoutMitigation is true.

 .. _water_heater_combi_storage: